 It's not easy to shop online for exotic alligator shoes for sale cheap on sale.
 The reason is supply.
 Alligator shoes are made by hand and in limited quantities due to the rarity of exotic alligator skin and the costly nature.
 Alligator shoes are always made by hand for this reason and you won't find mass produced alligator dress shoes online for this reason.
 Exotic Gator loafers and dress shoes are an affordable luxury that any man who like to dress with style and wants the best.
 At Alligator Boss shopping for genuine alligator shoes for men online is fun and easy.
-If you like your stylish high end dress shoes and loafers, take a look at Mezlan shoes.
 If you really want to shop some outrageous gators, Mauri shoes should be on your list.

 Alligator shoes are not just mens dress shoes made out of alligator skin or reptile skin.
 They are far more.
 The craftsmanship that goes into making these fine shoes are simply above and beyond what you would ever find in a pair of mass market shoes.
 These shoes take along time to make with all of the additional steps that just aren't used on factory shoes.
 Steps like hand cutting and matching the alligator skins for each part of the upper.
 The sleek designs that are Italian style and more.

 The men and women who hand craft these fine reptile shoes have been doing so for at the very minimum 10 years.
 That is how long they need to be hand making shoes in the Italian methods.
 Many of the craftsmen that make alligator shoes have been doing so for dozens of years.
 They usually have been making regular leather dress shoes for a dozen years by hand before they are even allowed to make any of the exotic reptile shoes.